mjohnsonsea/canterra-ee-attrition-2/README.md

 ### Project 3: Canterra Employee Attrition (Phase 2)

 #### Project Summary
 The Canterra Employee Attrition project is an analysis of employee demographics and identification of predictors of employee attrition.
 This project expands on project 2 and uses additional machine learning models.
-This includes decision trees, bagged decision trees, and random forests.
+These include decision trees, bagged decision trees, and random forests.